-On 26 September 2012, the European Commission adopted a package of measures revising the Medical Devices Directives (MD).
-The revised legislation aims to tighten controls for medical devices and in vitro diagnostic medical devices (IVD); it is the biggest regulatory change in the European Union in the last 15 years.
-A Regulation rather than a Directive has been considered a more appropriate legislative measure to limit national deviations and will help ensure an equal level of patient safety across the EU.
-The proposed new regulatory framework consists of a Regulation on medical devices and a Regulation on in vitro diagnostic medical devices.
+On 26 September 2012, the European Commission adopted a package of proposals to revise the Medical Devices Directives (MD).
+The revised legislation aims to tighten controls around medical devices and IVD products and is the biggest regulatory change for medical devices in the European Union in the last 15 years.
+A regulation rather than a directive has been considered a more appropriate legislative measure to limit national deviations and will help ensure an equal level of patient safety across the EU.
+The proposed new regulatory framework consists of a regulation on medical devices and a regulation on IVD products.